jburguete/fractal/2.2.7/README.md

 * gtk+ (to make the interface windows)
 * freeglut (interaction with OpenGL to draw graphics)
 * doxygen (optional: standard comments format to generate documentation)
+* latex (optional: to build the PDF reference manual)

 FILES
 -----